-The nonprofit organization may be liable for any state and local taxes, such as State Unemployment Tax Act (SUTA) taxes.
-While there are some exceptions on payroll taxes for charitable organizations, it's best to check the specific tax requirements in your city and state as these can vary widely.
+The nonprofit organization may be liable for state and local taxes, such as State Unemployment Tax Act (SUTA).
+While there are some exceptions on payroll taxes for charitable organizations, it’s best to check the specific tax requirements in your city and state as these can vary widely.

 Nonprofits have the added benefit of attracting volunteers to aid their missions.
-Nonprofits often reward volunteers for their time; however, it is important that these rewards are not taxable.
-If taxable gifts are given in exchange for a volunteer's work, the organization must withhold taxes as they do with payroll, and the volunteer must report the value as taxable income.
+Nonprofits often reward volunteers for their time; however, these rewards mustn’t be taxable.
+If taxable gifts are given in exchange for a volunteer’s work, the organization must withhold taxes as they do with payroll, and the volunteer must report the value as taxable income.

 Nonprofits often apply for grants from foundations or for-profit organizations as a source of funding.
 These grants are typically for a specific project that furthers the organization’s greater mission.
 Depending on the terms of the grant, these funds can cover certain payroll costs associated with an employee or employees whose work primarily supports the specific project.